-It has been said that in order to write a reliable zoning compliance letter for property in Massachusetts, the author has to own a set of all-season tires; a reliable zoning compliance letter usually requires a few trips to the local town hall and a search through the boxes stored in the basement to review prior decisions pertaining to the property and the history of the zoning by law applicable to the property.
+It has been said that in order to write a reliable zoning compliance letter for property in Massachusetts, the author has to own a set of all-season tires; a reliable zoning compliance letter cannot be researched online, but usually requires a few trips to the local town hall and a search through the boxes stored in the basement to review prior decisions pertaining to the property and the history of the zoning by-law applicable to the property.
 Ultimately, the title examination and the zoning information will be used to provide documentation required by the lender, but the information is invaluable to the permitting process.

 Sometimes regional or national developers will rely on local counsel to manage the permitting process by coordinating the efforts of the site engineers, wetlands scientists, architects, lighting experts, traffic consultants and other experts.
 This allows the developer to have the person closest to the process make immediate decisions or recommendations regarding plan revisions and strategy.

 The approval process can take weeks or over a year, and local boards typically meet only twice a month and have a limited time period within which revised plans and data may be submitted between meetings.
 Having local counsel provide coordination regarding the ways to most efficiently respond to concerns raised at board meetings improves the permitting process by demonstrating to the boards and their staff that the client is attentive and responsible.